 Each note of this French Cornet stop usually incorporates these same 5 flute toned pitches but in some situations the 4-foot or 2-foot rank has been omitted; as a mixture designed for solo use, the stop contains no breaks and works best above middle C4.

-Where the music is long enough that a solo reed stop might become tiresome, the French Cornet seems best suited to an ornamented chorale melody, but it's important to remember that unprotected Tierce stops or the French Cornet should never be used in a minor key as violent false relations (tonal clashes of major/minor) would result.
+Where the music is long enough that a solo reed stop might become tiresome, the French Cornet seems best suited to an ornamented chorale melody, but it's important to remember that unprotected independent Tierce stops when playing in the minor key create violent false relations (tonal clashes of major/minor); this effect is far less noticeable however with the carefully regulated French Cornet mixture which can be drawn with the fiery chorus reeds in very large combinations.

 Accompanying a reed solo with a stringy 8-foot Gamba should be avoided because the Gamba more or less absorbs the tone of the reed, and if the box is closed it's no longer heard at all.